This post is sponsored by Red Wing Heritage Europe.

 The thing about Red Wing that turns customers into raving fans is that—like a good pair of (raw denim) jeans—you get a lot of history; a quality product you can depend on; an investment that evolves as you wear it.

 It all starts with the leather and how that’s made.
-And that’s the topic of this blog post; how leather is made, which is the first in a series about leather and work boots.
-This post is sponsored by Red Wing Heritage Europe.
+And that’s the topic of this blog post; how leather is made, which is the first in a mini-series about leather and work boots.

 Why I wrote this blog post